-Pickleball is an entertaining sport that essentially mixes badminton, ping-pong, and tennis.
+Pickleball is an entertaining racquet sport that essentially mixes badminton, ping pong, and tennis.
 The name of the game is to move the ball back and forth and score on your serve.
-You can play pickleball with doubles or singles.
+You can play doubles pickleball or singles pickleball.

 One popular version of pickleball is skinny singles, where you and one other person play using only half-court to return the serve.
 The primary appeal of playing skinny singles is the way the game involves mimicking doubles’ strategies.

 If you are brand new to skinny singles pickleball, keep reading for skinny pickleball rules, benefits, and how to play pickleball singles.
 Even if you’re not new to the game, you might learn some tips and techniques that improve your gameplay and performance.

 Before we begin, if you’re looking for a complete beginner’s guide check out: Pickleball Strategy: Complete Beginner’s Guide!

 - A pickleball court with four quadrants and a designated non-volley zone

 - Polymer or wiffle ball specifically made for pickleball

 - A partner

 Do you need a place to store your pickleball gear?
 Learn how to make a moveable shelving unit to store and organize your pickleball equipment.